chaoss/grimoirelab-sirmordred/docker/README.md

 - remove the mordred container (docker rm mordred_container)
 - identify its name at https://github.com/Bitergia/mordred/blob/master/docker/unified_releases and updated the requirements.cfg file.
 - deploy the new tools (docker-compose up -d)

+**NOTE**: in case you are using a version =< catwoman you'll need to use a special image of the docker image.
+It is called bitergia/mordred:catwoman, insted of bitergia/mordred:latest

 ## did you find any bugs?